ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 Ingest data using one-click ingestion from Azure Blob Storage to your ADX cluster.

 ## Challenge 1, Task 2.1: Create the raw table -logsRaw

 Run the following command to create table:

 .create table logsRaw(Timestamp:datetime, Source:string, Node:string, Level:string, Component:string, ClientRequestId:string, Message:string, Properties:dynamic)

 ## Challenge 1, Task 2.2: Use the “One-click” UI (User Interface) to ingest data from Azure blob storage
-You need to analyze the logs for Contoso, which are stored in Azure blob storage.
+You need to analyze the logs for Contoso, which are stored in Azure blob storage.(dummy log files, EDR data is already uploaded in the real environment)
 Go back to the My Cluster page, click the Ingest button

 <img width="506" alt="image" src="https://user-images.githubusercontent.com/78459999/220137856-248fb10f-7289-4c04-9e6d-47a43f7507b2.png">

 Make sure the cluster and the Database fields are correct.
 Select Existing table or create new table.

 <img width="284" alt="image" src="https://user-images.githubusercontent.com/78459999/220138467-faa62871-ff9a-480c-9772-c0938b54b3d7.png">

-Ingest from Storage:
-Select "Blob container" as the Source type in the Source tab.
+Ingest from Storage: Select "Blob container" as the Source type in the Source tab.
 In the Link to source, paste the following SAS (Shared Access Signature) URL of the blob storage.
 SAS URL is a way to provide limited, time-bound access to Azure storage resources such as Blobs.

 https://logsbenchmark00.blob.core.windows.net/logsbenchmark-onegb/2014/?sp=rl&st=2022-08-18T00:00:00Z&se=2030-

 Select one of the Schema defining file (one is autoselected unless you want to change that) and click Next
 <img width="415" alt="image" src="https://user-images.githubusercontent.com/78459999/220139142-43690310-b232-4e98-9fee-ccf8ea6641d9.png">